Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Methodology

-This encoding constructs the complete activation function $\phi_{i}$ as the sum of Chebyshev polynomials $\psi_n$ up to degree $N$. $w^{\psi}_{i,n}$ contains a learnable scaling parameter for each polynomial degree $n$ of each kinetic parameter $i$, and makes up the learnable network parameter vector $\bm{\theta}$.
-We use the continuous Chebyshev polynomial formulation here rather than the standard gridded basis KAN formulation to accommodate the relatively sparse training data.
-A unique parameter set $\bm{\theta}$ comprised of the $\bm{\theta}_i$ reconstructing each individual parameter is learned for each studied cathode material (R1 and R2), in addition to a standard set of scalar CRNN parameters for the universal electrolyte oxidation model (R3).
-This implementation enables a fully continuous, assumption-free representation of the kinetic parameters' responses to the SOC, while retaining the strongly physics-encoded CRNN backbone through which the parameters are integrated to reconstruct the training data.
-For all parameter activations in this work, we use $N=10$, which when counting the zeroth degree polynomial term results in eleven KAN parameters used to learn each true kinetic parameter (121 KAN parameters used to fully learn the 11 real kinetic parameters in each cathode's 2-step decomposition pathway).
-A complete visualization of the model framework is available in Fig. \ref{fig:fig1}.
+{Each studied cathode material has all kinetic parameters for its phase transition reactions (R1 and R2) defined using this formulation, with cathode-specific collections of parameters $\bm{\theta}$ that are simply the set of that cathode's parameter-specific arrays $\bm{\theta}_i$.
+In addition, a standard set of scalar CRNN parameters is used for the universal electrolyte oxidation model (R3).
+As shown in Figs. {\ref{fig:fig1}}(B) and {\ref{fig:fig1}}(E), the R3 parameters do not vary with the SOC.
+A summary of this split is available in Table {\ref{tab:params}}.
+Thus, for a given cathode at a given SOC, we first convert the KAN-based parameters $\bm{\theta}$ into scalar values using Eq. {\ref{eq:ChebyKAN}}, and then construct the resulting standard CRNN of Fig. {\ref{fig:fig1}} for forward solving by combining these values with the scalar R3 values, as in the traditional CRNN approach} \cite{ji_autonomous_2021, koenig_accommodating_2023}. {This fusion of the KAN approach and the CRNN approach enables a fully continuous, assumption-free representation of the kinetic parameters' responses to the SOC, while retaining the strongly physics-encoded CRNN backbone through which the parameters are integrated to reconstruct the training data.
+For all parameter activations in this work, we use $N=10$, which when counting the zeroth degree polynomial term, results in eleven KAN parameters used to learn each true kinetic parameter (121 KAN parameters used to fully learn the 11 real kinetic parameters in each cathode's 2-step decomposition pathway). $N=10$ was found to be a high-performing choice in this framework thanks to its balance between model sparsity, preventing overfitting and spurious oscillatory behavior in the learned parameters between sample data points; and model detail, enabling effective inference of the relatively refined critical SOC behavior.
+To provide a starting point for future study, we remark that the experimentally selected value of $N=10$ is similar to the nine SOC samples per model (shown in Fig. {\ref{fig:data}}).
+A complete visualization of the model framework is available in Fig. {\ref{fig:fig1}}.}